Rehnoor/CalendarApp/README.md

 ## User Stories
 - As a user, I want to be able to add an event to my calendar with a title, duration, and category
-- As a user, I want to be able to view the calendar at different levels (day, week, month)
 - As a user, I want to be able to select a day to see what events are planned
 - As a user, I want to be able to filter which categories I can view
 - As a user, I want to be able to edit the name, duration, and category of an event